ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 ### Create a service definition

-You need to register the class as a service:
+You must register the class as a service:

 ``` xml
 <parameter key="siso_search.additional_data_indexer_plugin.class">YOURNAMESPACE\AdditionalDataIndexerPlugin</parameter>